Caroline Flack: Career

 Flack was announced as a contestant on the twelfth series of Strictly Come Dancing in 2014, partnered with Pasha Kovalev.
 The couple went on to win the series that December.
 They earned the first perfect 40 of the series for their salsa in the semi-finals, followed by an additional three in the finals giving them a perfect total of 120 points, a previously unmatched feat.
-Judge Bruno Tonioli described Flack's cha-cha-cha performance as a "golden sex goddess", while Darcey Bussell said their showdance reminded her of "watching a beautiful contemporary ballet".
+Judge Bruno Tonioli described Flack as a "golden sex goddess" in her cha-cha-cha performance, while Darcey Bussell said their showdance reminded her of "watching a beautiful contemporary ballet".
 The win motivated Flack to do more theatre work, leading to her starring as Irene Roth in a touring version of the musical Crazy for You in 2017, and playing Roxie Hart in a production of Chicago at the Phoenix Theatre the following year.

-In April 2015 it was announced that Flack, along with Murs would replace Dermot O'Leary as the hosts for the 12th series of The X Factor from August.
+In April 2015, it was announced that Flack, along with Murs would replace Dermot O'Leary as the hosts for the 12th series of The X Factor from August.
 The following February, Flack and Murs confirmed that they would not be returning for the 13th series of The X Factor and were replaced by a returning O'Leary.

 Flack began presenting ITV2's Love Island in 2015.
 The programme had previously been shown on ITV a decade earlier but had not been particularly successful.
 With Flack as presenter, the show attracted 4 million viewers by 2018, becoming the most watched on the channel.
 She also presented the spin-off show Love Island: Aftersun when the third series was broadcast in 2017.
 She stood down from the role in December 2019 following allegations of common assault.
 She was nominated as best television presenter at the National Television Awards four times from 2017 to 2020 consecutively for her work on the show.

 In December 2015, she was part of the presenting team for ITV's Christmas telethon Text Santa.
-In May 2016 she began co-presenting Sunday Morning Breakfast from 9 am to noon over the summer with Gethin Jones across the Heart Network.
+In May 2016, she began co-presenting Sunday Morning Breakfast from 9 am to noon over the summer with Gethin Jones across the Heart Network.

 Flack had been due to present a reality series about cosmetic surgery called The Surjury on Channel 4, but it was cancelled following her death in February 2020.
 She has a cameo role in the film Greed, which was released on 21 February 2020.
 The trailer, which featured her role, premiered on the same day.